Categories and Scoring

 • Overall Appearance

-Routines performing at Breaking Bounds are judged by a panel of three qualified adjudicators who will award a mark out of 100.
-The three marks will then be averaged to come up with the final mark for the performance.
-This could result in numerous routines winning in each award level.
-Every awards session will include critiques from a special awards judge.
-This judge will then award various routines based on creativity, technique and a variety of other dance elements.
+The routines performed at Breaking Bounds are judged by a panel of three qualified adjudicators, who award each a mark out of 100.
+The three marks are then averaged to determine the final mark for the performance.
+This could result in numerous routines winning at each award level.
+Every awards session includes feedback from the judges and the distribution of special awards from the panel.
+These special awards are based on creativity, technique, and various other dance elements.